slidesk/slidesk/README.md

 slidesk <yourdirectory>
 ```

-will convert the `main.sdf` into an html file and serve it, it will open the default browser too.
+will convert the `main.sdf` into a HTML file and serve it, it will open the default browser too.

 A livereload is activated per default.